luciusmagn/magnusi.tech/posts/huoh.md

 "What the hell is that woman doing there, why is she outside?"
 Nella thinks to herself.

-Finally at the distro.
+Finally at the bistro.

 "What the hell are you doing, can't you see what's happening?"
-Nella yells over the gunfira.
+Nella yells over the gunfire.

 The other woman is startled and trips, falling to the ground.